isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Research Discussion: [On the purported inconsistency of Peano arithmetic](https://golem.ph.utexas.edu/category/2011/09/the_inconsistency_of_arithmeti.html#c039523), by Edward Nelson and Terry Tao.
 Tao points out the flaw in Nelson's proposed proof of the inconsistency of Peano arithmetic.
 High-level, polite, effective discussion.

+* Research essay: [Two Cultures of Mathematics](http://www.dpmms.cam.ac.uk/~wtg10/2cultures.pdf), by Timothy Gowers.
+I think a similar split between problem solvers and theory builders exists in TCS, though not nearly as severe.
+Also, I think problem-solvers dominate in TCS, while theory builders dominate in math.

 Updated through 08/16.